dylanpieper/shinysurveyjs/README.md

 -   Host a single survey or multiple surveys in one app

--   Store and manage survey data in a [PostgreSQL](https://www.postgresql.org/) database, including metadata such as date created and updated timestamps, Shiny session ID, IP address, and the duration of the survey
+-   Store and manage survey data in a [PostgreSQL](https://www.postgresql.org/) database, including metadata such as the duration to completion, date created and updated, Shiny session ID, and IP address

 -   Design surveys and create JSON objects with a user-friendly [visual editor](https://surveyjs.io/create-free-survey)